Classification of "large" black holes into seven families: Introduction

-To name a few, Kallosh and Linde \cite{Linde} showed that the entropy of the axion-dilaton extremal black hole is related to the concurrence of a two-qubit state.
-They investigated the relationship between the three-tangle of a three-qubit state and the entropy of the STU black holes, and related the well-known SLOCC entanglement classes of pure states of three qubits to different classes of black holes in string theory, and indicated that all black holes with non-vanishing entropy (i.e. \textquotedblleft usual,\textquotedblright\ or \textquotedblleft large\textquotedblright\ black holes) correspond to the GHZ SLOCC class.
-L\'{e}vay \cite{Levay} obtained a geometric classification of STU black holes described in the elegant language of twistors, and established a connection between the black hole entropy and the average real entanglement of formation.
-Recently, Borsten et al. \cite{Borsten} derived the SLOCC classification of four-qubit entanglement invoking the black-hole vs qubit correspondence.
+In \cite{Linde, Kallosh-2021}, they investigated the relationship between the 3-tangle of a three-qubit state and the entropy of the $STU$ black holes, and related the well-known SLOCC entanglement classes of pure states of three qubits to different classes of black holes in string theory, and indicated that there are two types for black holes, i.e., large black holes and small black holes.
+The large black holes with non-vanishing entropy correspond to states of GHZ SLOCC class, and small black holes with vanishing entropy correspond to states of the other five SLOCC classes.
+They also selected a representative for each SLOCC classification of extremal black holes.
+For example, they selected the black holes with the charges $q_{0}$, $p^{1}$, $p^{2}$, and $p^{3}$ as a representative for black holes corresponding to the GHZ SLOCC class.
+L\'{e}vay \cite{Levay} obtained a geometric classification of $STU$ black holes described in the language of twistor theory, and established a connection between the black hole entropy and the average real entanglement of the formation.
+Borsten et al. \cite{Borsten} derived the SLOCC classification of four-qubit entanglement invoking the black-hole--qubit correspondence.

+The physics basis underpinning the connection between quantum entanglement and black holes is not well established as is pointed out in \cite{Duff, Borsten09, Levay}, although the Cayley's hyperdeterminant provides an interesting mathematical connection between stringy black hole entropy and quantum entanglement (specifically, 3-tangle).
+It is well known that the 3-tangle is different from the {von Neumann entropy of entanglement}.
+From the physics point of view, Cayley's hyperdeterminant in stringy black hole entropy and 3-tangle of three qubits remains a purely mathematical coincidence.
+It was also indicated in \cite{Linde} that the theory of stringy black holes requires a more detailed classification than the SLOCC classification of three qubits.

-In this paper, we investigate the classification of black holes with four non-vanishing charges $q_{0}$, $p^{1}$, $p^{2}$, and $p^{3}$ by using the LU classification of GHZ SLOCC class.
-The black holes are partitioned into seven different families.
+In this paper, we do a more detailed classification of GHZ SLOCC\ class under LU.
+In particular, we investigate the LU classification of black holes with charges $q_{0}$, $p^{1}$, $p^{2}$, and $p^{3}$, which correspond to GHZ SLOCC class.
+It is the first study to discuss LU classification of extremal black holes.
+Under the proposed LU classification, the black holes are classified into seven different families.
 We show that between two black holes with the aforementioned four non-vanishing charges, if the only difference is the signs of the charges, then they are LU equivalent.
 This means that the classification of black holes is not related to the signs of the charges.
+It is known that two LU equivalent states possess the same amount of entanglement and can be used to do the same tasks in quantum information theory \cite{Verstraete}.
+Therefore, LU classification provides a more straightforward physical connection.